Castleknock College: Debating

 Debating is a tradition dating back to the school's foundation.
 It was originally taught in the school curriculum during the Victorian era and was originally known as 'public oration'.
 There are separate clubs for junior and senior pupils.
 The school's debating society has contributed to the Irish World Schools Debating Team, with five students representing Ireland since the competition's beginning in 1988.
-In both 2007 (Alan Henry & Liam O'Connell) and 2008 (Adam Noonan & Killian Breen) the college won the Leinster Schools Senior Debating Championships.
+In both 2007 (Alan Henry and Liam O'Connell) and 2008 (Adam Noonan and Killian Breen) the college won the Leinster Schools Senior Debating Championships.
 The Past Pupils' Union coordinates the annual College Union Debate where students and Pastmen debate against each other.
 Past speakers at the Union Debate include former Attorney General Paul Gallagher, Eunan O'Halpin, Mick Quinn and Irish Times correspondent Patsy McGarry.
 The college also holds gold medal debates for every academic year giving the students the opportunity to win the medal on prize day if they win the debate.
 The gold medal debates are used in sixth year to select an eligible Valedictorian for the year, who give his address at both the graduation mass and again at prize day.
 Former winners of the senior gold medal debates include the Taoiseach Liam Cosgrave, the Supreme Court Justice Anthony J. Hederman, Conor Gearty and Oisín Quinn.
 The college debaters participate in many competitions including the L&H debates in UCD.